 Core Intensive Interaction Techniques

-Develop your contingent responding by following your pupil's lead rather than directing the interaction.
+Develop your contingent responding by following your learner's lead rather than directing the interaction.
 If they tap a surface, tap back rhythmically.
 If they pause and look at you, pause too and wait expectantly for their next move.
-This evidence-based approach allows pupils with learning difficulties to experience themselves as successful communicators, often for the first time.
+This evidence-based approach allows learners with learning difficulties to experience themselves as successful communicators, often for the first time.
 The key is maintaining a playful, unhurried atmosphere where there are no wrong responses, only opportunities for meaningful exchange.

 Assessing Progress in Pre-Speech Communication